RS trostburg

 Trostburg Castle

-Trostburg Castle above Ponte Gardena dates back to the 12th century and houses the South Tyrolean Castles Museum
+Perched above Ponte Gardena, the 12th-century Trostburg Castle houses the South Tyrolean Castles Museum

-Almost everyone who has ever been in this area knows this castle, located on the eastern hillside above Ponte Gardena at the entrance of the Val Gardena.
-But who has ever visited it?
-In 1977 Castel Trostburg has been opened for the public, and it is highly recommendable due to the first-rate importance of the castle.
+Almost everyone who has visited this area knows of Trostburg Castle, majestically situated on the eastern hillside above Ponte Gardena at the entrance to Val Gardena.
+But have you actually visited it?
+Opened to the public in 1977, Trostburg Castle is well worth a visit.
 Its history dates back to the 12th century.
-In 1173 it was the seat of a certain Cunrath de Trosperch, ancestry of the Lords of Kastelruth.
+In 1173, it was the seat of a certain Cunrath de Trosperch, an ancestor of the Lords of Kastelruth.

-It passed into the hands of the Lords of Velthurns as well as the Lords of Villanders.
-From the 14th to the 20th century, it used to be the aristocratic estate of the Lords of Wolkenstein-Trostburg.
-Even if the nobility strived to preserve the building, its deterioration could not be stopped.
-Thanks to a private initiative of the South Tyrolean Castles Institute (Südtiroler Burgeninstitut), finally the castle could be saved from downfall.
+Over the centuries, the castle belonged to the Lords of Velthurns and the Lords of Villanders.
+From the 14th to the 20th century, it served as the aristocratic estate of the Lords of Wolkenstein-Trostburg.
+Despite the nobility's efforts to preserve the building, its deterioration seemed inevitable.
+Fortunately, thanks to a private initiative of the South Tyrolean Castles Institute (Südtiroler Burgeninstitut), the castle was saved from ruin.

 Contact info